 If all you have is a place to hide, then so be it.
 But, if there are options for both cover and concealment, you need to know the difference and you need to utilize them accordingly.
 Both can provide you precious extra time, which is vital, but cover offers you much more in terms of protection.
 Be sure to silence your phone and keeps all noise to a minimum.
 Just because a group of people are hiding together doesn’t mean it’s a good idea.
 In fact, it could be just the opposite.

 This is the point where you have to be the most violent person you know.
 Taking out the threat should be your last resort and final option for most people.
 Prepare ahead of time and train to take control of your own safety and the safety of your family.
 Have an open mind in terms of using improvised weapons.
 Keep in mind, once you commit to your plan of action, you need to follow through with it.
 Work with others if possible and try to use the element of surprise.
+Take charge and give direction to those who are failing to act.

 Don’t overcomplicate how you react.
 Be in charge of your own survival and don’t count on someone else to save you.
-Be an active participant in your own rescue.
+Be an active participant in your own rescue!
 This includes calling 911 when appropriate.
 Don't assume someone else has already done it.
 Be sure you clearly communicate as much relevant information as possible, including your physical description.
 This can be of particular relevance if you are armed.

 You need to be prepared mentally and physically.
 I have discussed both of these as well as gear and training in the article, What is a Well-rounded EDC?.
 Remember, we need to have the mindset to do what we need to do, the physical capability to carry it out, the skills to efficiently do it, and the equipment to support the task.
 One of the biggest things you can do is to fight the urge to do nothing!
+The better prepared you are the higher your likelihood fo survival.

 Remember, we are no good to anyone if we are incapacitated.
 Make a fully functional EDC part of your everyday life.
 This includes self-defense and medical considerations in the form of gear and qualified training.